SciCrunch/sckan-query-examples/README.md

 A core component of SPARC is the SPARC Connectivity Knowledgebase of the Autonomic Nervous System (SCKAN).

-* SCKAN contains knowledge about CNS-ANS-end organ connectivity
-  * Derived from credible sources
+* SCKAN contains knowledge about CNS-ANS-end organ connectivity derived from credible sources

   * Interviews with SPARC investigators, Anatomical experts (SAWG)
   * Textbooks, SPARC data, and Scientific literature (using NLP and then curated)
 * SCKAN is represented in a form that supports automated reasoning

   * Connections are annotated with SPARC vocabularies - a set of SPARC anatomical terms mapped to the community ontologies like UBERON

 ## SCKAN Connectivity Models